syncthing/docs/specs/bep-v1.rst

 When the compression field is **LZ4**, the Header is followed directly by an LZ4 compressed block.
-The first four bytes of the block is a four byte integer (network byte order, as always) indicating the length of the uncompressed block.
+The first four bytes of the block is a four byte integer (an int32, in network byte order as always) indicating the length of the uncompressed block.
 This may be used to ensure sufficient buffer space prior to decompression.

 Message Subtypes
 ----------------